AljoschaMeyer/chainable-command/readme.md

 The CommandInstance communicates with the outside through events (`inputClosed` and `exit`) and two functions (`start` and `kill`).

-The behavior of a CommandInstance, i.e. what it does with input, and which output it produces, is defined through three lifecycle functions passed in the constructor options: `init`, `onInput` and `cleanup`.
+The behavior of a CommandInstance, i.e. what it does with input, and which output it produces, is defined through three lifecycle functions passed in the constructor options: `init`, `data` and `end`.

 ### Lifecycle
 The CommandInstance lifecycle is started by calling `commandInstance.start()`.
 Pushing data to `commandInstance.stdin` before `start()` was called leads to an error.

 The `init` lifecycle function is invoked right after `commandInstance.start()` has been called and will only be called once.
 It has to return a promise.
 When the promise is resolved (and `exit()` (see below) has not been called in `init`), the input to the `stdin` stream will now be processed.

-Each time data is written to `commandInstance.stdin`, the `onInput` lifecycle function is called with the received data and the encoding of the data, i.e. the first two arguments to `Writable._write()`. `onInit` has to return a promise.
+Each time data is written to `commandInstance.stdin`, the `data` lifecycle function is called with the received data and the encoding of the data, i.e. the first two arguments to `Writable._write()`. `onInit` has to return a promise.

-The `cleanup` lifecycle function is invoked exactly once, at the end of the CommandInstance lifecycle.
-It is guaranteed that `init` has been resolved before, and that no `onInput` will be invoked or resolved after `cleanup` has been called. `cleanup` has to return a promise as well.
-Aside from manually exiting the CommandInstance, `cleanup` is invoked when no further input will be received and no input is currently processed.
-After cleanup is resolved, `stdout` and `stderr` of the CommandInstance are closed (by pushing null).
+The `end` lifecycle function is invoked exactly once, at the end of the CommandInstance lifecycle.
+It is guaranteed that `init` has been resolved before, and that no `data` will be invoked or resolved after `end` has been called. `end` has to return a promise as well.
+Aside from manually exiting the CommandInstance, `end` is invoked when no further input will be received and no input is currently processed.
+After end is resolved, `stdout` and `stderr` of the CommandInstance are closed (by pushing null).

 The three lifecycle functions have some properties bound to `this`:
 - `options`: The hash passed to the CommandInstance constructor as `options.instanceOptions`
 - `operands`: The object passed to the CommandInstance constructor as `options.operands`
 - `stdout(data, enc)`: Pushes data to `commandInstance.stdout` with the encoding `enc` by calling `stream.Readable.push(data, enc)`.
 - `stderr(data, enc)`: Pushes data to `commandInstance.stderr` with the encoding `enc` by calling `stream.Readable.push(data, enc)`.
-- `exit(code, message)`: Causes the CommandInstance to close its input stream, wait for all currently processed input to resolve and then exits by calling `cleanup` and emitting an `'exit'` event.
+- `exit(code, message)`: Causes the CommandInstance to close its input stream, wait for all currently processed input to resolve and then exits by calling `end` and emitting an `'exit'` event.
 The `'exit'` event contains `code` and `message` All calls to this after the first call are no-ops.

 ## API
 `import CommandInstance from 'chainable-command';`